Spelkington/DanceFloor/README.md

 # Dance Floor

-Dance Floor is a quick exploration into using [roblox-ts](#) a Luau to TypeScript transpiler, and the ROBLOX [Knit Framework](https://atollstudios.github.io/Knit/) to developing games & engines in ROBLOX.
+Dance Floor is a quick exploration into using [roblox-ts](https://roblox-ts.com/), a Luau to TypeScript transpiler, and the ROBLOX [Knit Framework](https://atollstudios.github.io/Knit/) to developing games & engines in ROBLOX.

 The published product can be found [here.](https://www.roblox.com/games/7521841791/Dance-Floor)